-The solution to a CSP is an assignment of values from the corresponding domains to each variable such that the combination of assigned values is allowed by each constraint.
-A distributed CSP (DCSP) arises when variables are distributed among agents so that each variable can only be assigned values by a single agent (Yokoo et al. 1992).
-This is the definition exploited in our technique, even if DSA/DSAN can be easily extended to other frameworks of distributed CSPs, notably where assignments for each variable can be proposed by several agents (Silaghi, Sam-Haroud, & Faltings 2000).
+The solution to a CSP is an assignment of values from the corresponding domains to each variable such that the obtained combination is allowed by each constraint.
+A distributed CSP (DCSP) arises when variables are distributed among agents so that each variable can only be assigned values by a single agent [12].
+This is the definition exploited in our technique, even if DSA/DSAN can be easily extended to other frameworks of distributed CSPs, notably where assignments for each variable can be proposed by several agents [8].

 Distributed Constraint Satisfaction can model and solve naturally distributed problems.
-Research on DC-SPs has accelerated during the last years when complete techniques as well as techniques based on tight organization were thoroughly explored.
-Attention was drawn to Distributed Stochastic Algorithms (DSA) by the work of (Fabiunke 1999; Fitzpatrick & Meertens 2001; Zhang, Wang, & Wittenburg 2002).
-Remarkably, it was reported in (Zhang & Wittenburg 2002) that Distributed Stochastic Search performs better on coloring graphs compared with Distributed Breakout, previously known as particularly efficient.
-Many researchers directed their attention towards DSA.
-Five versions of DSA are compared in (Zhang, Wang, & Wittenburg 2002): DSA-A, DSA-B, DSA-C, DSA-D, and DSA-E. DSA-B was found to be the best in this family.
+Research on DCSPs has accelerated during the last years when complete techniques as well as techniques based on tight organization were thoroughly explored.
+Attention was drawn to Distributed Stochastic Algorithms (DSA) by the work of [3, 4, 13, 7, 5].
+Remarkably, it was reported in [14] that Distributed Stochastic Search performs better on coloring graphs compared with Distributed Breakout, previously known as particularly efficient.
+Five versions of DSA are compared in [13]: DSA-A, DSA-B, DSA-C, DSA-D, and DSA-E. DSA-B was found to be the best in this family, for solving certain types of problems like graph-coloring [15] (but according to a personal communication from its authors, DSA-C is sometimes better).